Holden-F/MooreMastersMicroplasticsProject/TextAnalysis/README.md

 The Common Practice/Methods for MP Research Include:
 Moore Inst.
-ODP + Scholarly Works (Domain Expertise)
+Open Data Portal + Scholarly Works (Domain Expertise)

 1. Sample device and deployment methods (type and size of sample device used and how it was deployed)
 2. Number of Samples Collected Total